 Closer to home, the firm has a number of ongoing projects with clients covering numerous areas of mining and engineering.

-Davies cites work with AngloGold Ashanti in WA, where CPC is supporting the study and design stage at the Boston Shaker underground mine supporting infrastructure at the Tropicana site, located nearly 330 kilometres east-northeast of the town of Kalgoorlie.
+Davies cites work with AngloGold Ashanti in WA, where CPC Engineering is supporting the study and design stage at the Boston Shaker underground mine supporting infrastructure at the Tropicana site, located nearly 330 kilometres east-northeast of the town of Kalgoorlie.
 Ground work on this is expected to begin by Q2 of 2019 after final investment decisions are taken.

 “We are also on a project with Talison Lithium at its Greenbushes operations south of Perth,” continues Davies.
 “We have just finished the studies for a second new crushing plant and are now entering the detailed design phase for Talion’s main contractor MSP.